Though Jarred Kelenic is ‘exciting the daylights’ out of Mariners, don’t expect him on 2020 MLB roster

 Kelenic, though, is a different animal.
 He has athleticism and tools those guys lacked.
 Mostly, he’s got a swagger and innate confidence that was missing to various degrees with other touted prospects in Seattle.

-Here, for instance, was Kelenic’s answer Monday when asked about the expectations he puts on himself
+Here, for instance, was Kelenic’s answer Monday when asked about the expectations he puts on himself.

 “My expectations are so much higher than everyone else’s, and that’s really got me here.
 It’s got me to where I am, and it continues to push me day in and day out to be the best. … When you have goals and aspirations to reach, whether it’s the Hall of Fame or winning a World Series, I think you need goals that are above and beyond.
 Because then it gives you something to work for, day in and day out, and makes you dig that much deeper.”